dmitryaleks/cache/README.md

   - we mount the local "./prometheus" directory to the container's virtual "/etc/prometheus" so that Prometheus could pick up out local config file
   - when mapping the local filesystem to a container filesystem on Fedora Linux (or any SELinux) we need to add "z" (shared mount) option to avoid getting a file access permission problem

-## Graphana
+## Grafana

 Front-end to show the Redis dashboard.
 No explicit programmatic linkage with data source required at service definition time.
-Prometheus data source and dashboard definition are added via the Graphane GUI.
+Prometheus data source and dashboard definition are added via the Grafana GUI.

 ```
   grafana: